kant/djvubind/README.md

 ## Installation

 Installation should be as simple as `./setup.py install` on Unix based systems.
 You can add `--dry-run` if you want to check what will happen before doing it, or just use `--help` for all the details on options.
-Those with debian based distros will probably be insterest in `--install-layout=deb`.
+Those with debian based distros will probably be interested in `--install-layout=deb`.

 Installation is not necessary, since djvubind can run straight from the unpacked source.
 This is actually preferred in a Windows environment